Bucket List: 15 Best Places to Visit in Manila, Philippines

 4. Go back in time at Intramuros and Escolta.

 In Manila, the words “fun” and “history” collide when you explore these two areas.
 Nicknamed the Walled City, Intramuros is a centuries-old Spanish fortress that’s home to various heritage sites.
-These include San Agustin Church, a UNESCO World Heritage Site that’s built in 1607.
+These include San Agustin Church, a UNESCO World Heritage Site that was built in 1607.

 5. Chow down in Binondo.